ruselec/CarND-Behavioral-Cloning-P3/writeup_report.md

 # Simulation

 The final model was tested in simulator.
-The speed was limited in drive.py file on 20.
-The car went around the training track almost on the centre of the road.
+The speed was limited by value 12 on sharp turns in drive.py file.
+The car went around the first and second tracks almost on the centre of the road.